-Sarah has had an expansive career in the property development industry with an Hons Bachelor degree in Town + Regional Planning (Melbourne University), post graduate degree in Urban Economics (UTS) and is a Graduate of the Australian Institute of Company Director’s.
-Sarah has extensive industry experience on both company & government Boards in Australia.
+Sarah has had an expansive career in the property development industry with an Hons Bachelor degree in Town and Regional Planning (Melbourne University), post graduate degree in Urban Economics (UTS) and is a Graduate of the Australian Institute of Company Director’s.
+Sarah has extensive industry experience on both company and government Boards in Australia.

 David Craig, James Cook University

 David joined JCU from New Zealand where he was Assistant Vice-Chancellor at the University of Waikato.
 David has worked in higher education for more than 10 years, 6 years in Australia (at UTS and ACU) and the past 5 years in New Zealand.

 David has an undergraduate degree from the University of Technology (Sydney), a Master’s degree from the University of Melbourne and is a qualified Chartered Accountant.
 David has also recently completed a PhD at Waikato, his research interest relates to the study of university brands, disruptive innovation and the university of the future.